The first public in-person performance held on 4/1/22 was creative, interesting, historical and relative to today.

-This 42-minute musical, written and directed by Umpqua Community College Professor of Music Dr. Jason Heald, features two actors and a pianist.
-The musical encompasses history and advocacy pertaining to women gaining the right to vote particularly in Oregon, and then other states.
-Abigail Scott Duniway was a nationally known leader of the early woman’s movement , a lecturer, organizer, writer and newspaper owner/editor of The New Northwest and devoted 40 years to women’s rights.
+The League of Women Voters of Umpqua Valley is proud to announce this 42-minute musical, written and directed by Dr. Jason Heald, Umpqua Community College Professor of Music, featuring two actors and a pianist.
+The musical encompasses the history of advocacy pertaining to women gaining the right to vote particularly in Oregon, and then other states.
+Abigail Scott Duniway (1834-1915) was a nationally known leader of the early woman’s movement , a lecturer, organizer, writer and newspaper owner/editor of The New Northwest and devoted 40 years to women’s rights.
 As a newspaper editor, Abigail wrote about social issues, such topics as voting rights, daycare, equal pay and equal protections.
-Harvey Scott, Abigail’s younger brother, was a long-time Editor-in-Chief of The Oregonian at a time when Oregon women were working to gain suffrage.
+Harvey Scott (1838-1910), Abigail’s younger brother, was a long-time Editor-in-Chief of The Oregonian at a time when Oregon women were working to gain suffrage.
 He was a dominant editorial voice in the Northwest for 40 years wherein he monitored politics and advised voters how to vote.
 Harvey’s opinions differed greatly from Abigail’s and they frequently found themselves at opposite ends of an issue.

-Here’s a short trailer of the musical video.
+- Here’s a short trailer of the musical video.

-Enjoy the musical as a video here.
+- Enjoy the musical as a video here.